 - a better understanding of change in complex systems and how to set the conditions for change and innovation

 - a disciplined focus on application and how to work with change and innovation accelerated through the practice of action research.

 Faculty leading the new Change Masters comprise experienced Change practitioners and consultants and are all experts in challenging and supporting individuals.
 They immerse themselves in the group which instantly creates a supportive, engaging and robust learning environment.
 While faculty act as facilitators/observers, they accompany you on your learning journey, rather than being remote specialists.
 The atmosphere is of debate and dialogue, rather than teaching and telling.

 Who is the programme for

 The programme is designed for leaders that realise we are going through a period of considerable challenges of disruption and sustainability.
 Typically participants will be experienced leaders, senior managers, executive coaches, consultants or facilitators.
 We welcome practitioners who are not interested in imposing change but rather willing to explore new avenues of making 'good' change and innovation on a system and organisational level.

 This innovative degree offers participants a blending learning experience.
-It is delivered using a mixture of face-to-face workshops, compulsory online workshops and seminars, and through virtual discussios with other students.
-Workshops take place at Ashridge, an inspiring environment condusive to reflection and learning, which helps participants to open up to each other and create a community within a short space of time.
+It is delivered using a mixture of face-to-face workshops, compulsory online workshops and seminars, and through virtual discussions with other students.
+Workshops take place at Ashridge, an inspiring environment conducive to reflection and learning, which helps participants to open up to each other and create a community within a short space of time.
 Time and time again, participants tell us that Ashridge is the ultimate place to reflect and re-charge.
-In addition, the classrooms are designed to encourage round table discussions and peer-to-peer learning.
+In addition, the classrooms are designed to encourage roundtable discussions and peer-to-peer learning.

 This school offers programs in: